Back to Top

 Feline Health 101: Petzey’s Comprehensive Communicable Diseases Guide

-As Meowtel sitters, we have the incredible privilege of caring for our client's beloved feline friends.
+Sitters on Meowtel have the incredible privilege of caring for beloved feline friends.
 However, as the saying goes, with great power comes great responsibility!
-When is it safe to continue with a reservation and when is it time to say, “paws off?”
-In this Q&A guide, we sat down with our expert veterinarian Dr. Danny Cox from Petzey, so he could spill the beans on how these pesky illnesses spread while also sharing some paw-some tips for how cat sitters can keep their furry clients safe and sound.
+When is it safe to continue with a reservation and when is it time to say, "paws off?"
+In this Q&A guide, Meowtel sat down with expert veterinarian Dr. Danny Cox from Petzey, so he could spill the beans on how these pesky illnesses spread while also sharing some paw-some tips for how cat sitters can help keep their furry clients safe and sound.

 What are Communicable Diseases in Cats?